gnithin/Notes/Notes/Regex/RegexNotes.md

 ```
 [Source](http://stackoverflow.com/a/22589854/1518924)

-### Usage of regexes in python
+### Python and regex
+Regexes come in many flavors.
+By that, I mean regex engines.
+The regex engine is the piece of code that basically evaluates a string against a regex.
+There are differences in the various regex flavors.
+The ones that we, as people who use them, need to be concerned about are regarding the feature set and the syntax that the engine has to offer.

+Some of the regex flavors are - PCRE (Perl Compatible Regular Expressions), POSIX, .NET, JavaScript etc. Many individual programming languages have become a regex flavor because of the differences in their regex engines.
+Python's regex is it's own flavor :).
+There are also exceptions to that, like PHP whose regex engine is a wrapper around PCRE, which is written in C.

-Regexes contains characters that have special meaning to them.
+Regexes contain characters that have special meaning to them.
 Characters like `\` in `\d` shorthand character class are essential to the semantics of a regex.
 If we use them similar to the way we use strings(i.e enclosing them in double/single quotes) in python, they'll be treated as escape sequences.
-A simple solution is to raw strings for regexes.
-In raw strings, the backslashes are not treated as a special case.
+To use a backslash inside a string as a regex, we'll need to add two backslashes, `"\\d"`.
+A simpler solution is to use raw strings for regexes.
+In raw strings, the backslashes are not treated as a special character.

 So a regex in python may be written as -
 ```